Maybole and Girvan Railway: Absorbed by the Glasgow and South Western Railway

 Because of the configuration of Girvan station, the new line started from a junction a short distance north of the terminal, and a new through station off Vicarton Street was built.
 The finances of the new company were shaky and relations with existing railways were difficult, but in time matters settled down.
 A consistent through passenger service between Glasgow and Stranraer was operated.

 For some time both passenger stations at Girvan were used for passenger traffic, but the original Girvan station ceased handling passengers in 1892 and became a goods depot.

 Modern operation

-DMUs started operating over the line between Glasgow and Stranraer in 1959.

-The current class 156 sprinters commencing in October 1988.
+Diesel multiple units started operating over the line between Glasgow and Stranraer in 1959, with the current Class 156 Sprinters commencing in October 1988.

 Topography

 The line runs in a general south-westerly direction from Maybole through farmed countryside to Girvan, a fishing port on the Irish Sea.
 It passes a former coal mine at Bargany.
 The line consists of a single track with a passing loop at Kilkerran.
 The line was double tracked between 1893 and 1973.

 The line opened on 24 May 1860.
 The intermediate stations closed on 6 September 1965 except where noted; Maybole remains open on the present-day line; the original M&GR Girvan station is closed.